lurkny/LinearAlg/README.md

 but operations such as eigen decomposition and system solvers will not be.
 Matrix multiplication (mainly for big matrices) may not be as fast.

-As Armadillo is a template library, we recommended that optimisation is enabled during compilation of programs that use Armadillo.
+We recommended that optimisation is enabled during compilation, since Armadillo extensively uses template meta-programming techniques.
-For example, for GCC and Clang compilers use -O2 or -O3
+For GCC and Clang compilers use `-O2` or `-O3` to enable optimisation.

 ---

-### 5: Linux and macOS: Installation
+### 5: Linux and macOS: Installation via CMake

+The CMake based installer detects which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and correspondingly modifies Armadillo's configuration.
+CMake will also generate the Armadillo run-time library, which provides a thread-safe random number generator and is also a wrapper for all the detected libraries.

 * Step 1:
   Ensure a C++ compiler is installed on your system.

-  - On macOS systems install Xcode (version 8 or later) and then type the following command in a terminal window:
+  - On macOS systems install Xcode (version 8 or later) and then run the following command in a terminal window:

     xcode-select --install

+  - On Linux-based systems, install gcc-c++

 * Step 2:
   Ensure the CMake tool is installed on your system.

-  - Cmake can be downloaded from http://www.cmake.org or (preferably) installed using the package manager on your system.
+  - CMake can be downloaded from http://www.cmake.org or (preferably) installed using the package manager on your system.

   - On Linux-based systems, CMake can be installed using dnf, yum, apt, aptitude, ...